beinganonymous/Read-the-Docs-demo/abc.md

 # Application for GSoC 2020
 ----------

 # Interest in App Inventor
 ----------
 I first learnt about MIT App Inventor in 2017.
 I was looking for tools to develop Android Application and then i came to know about two tools MIT App Inventor and Android Studio.
 System requirements of Android studio was too high hence i choose to go with MIT App Inventor, since then i love to use MIT App Inventor for developing mobile apps.
 It is such a great platform for developing computational thinking, and I am very eager to contribute to the effort.

 # Interest in introductory programming
 ----------
 I have been learning introductory programming since 2016.
 I have good understanding of various programming languages such as C, C++, Java, Python.

 **C/C++**: I was introduced to computer programming through the language C during the first year of my college, I have been coding in C and C++ since then for the implementation of Data Structures and Algorithms for courses in my college as well as for Competitive Coding.
 I have also used C for coding basic computer networks.

 **Java**: I gained experience of coding in Java through the Object Oriented programming course during the second year of my college.

-**Python**: I have done various projects in Python involving various applications of Machine Learning and Deep Learning like Data analysis, Audio processing, Image segmentation and am very fluent in coding in Python.
+**Python**: I have done various projects in Python involving various applications of Machine Learning and Deep Learning like Image processing, Image segmentation and am very fluent in coding in Python.

 I have also taken Hands on Session for Android with Kotlin for 3 days where i have covered introductory programming with Kotlin and developed some Android apps with Kotlin.
 Here is Session plan that i have used ([Session](https://github.com/beinganonymous)).
 Also i have taken Seminar on Git Workflow at my University.

 # Proposed summer project
 ----------

 ## Why me ?
 I am pursuing my bachelors in Information at Vishwakarma Institute of Information Technology.
 I have won few competition such as Smart India Hackathon which is National Level Hackathon in India and developed a road safety app for same, I have developed some real-time application such as secure chatting which provides external data security by encrypting messages and decrypt  same when needed.
 I have contributed in open source for DevFest App for Google Developer Group Pune.
 I have cleared the third level of Google's Foo Bar challenge.
 I have contributed on two issues in MIT App Inventor [#2071](https://github.com/mit-cml/appinventor-sources/issues/2071) and [#2107](https://github.com/mit-cml/appinventor-sources/issues/2107).
 Through this Google Summer of Code project, I hope to contribute good quality code to the MIT App Inventor project.